 What is ovulation?

-Women are born with millions of immature eggs in their ovaries, which are released throughout their life.
-Ovulation is when a mature egg is released from the ovary and moves down into the fallopian tube.
+Millions of immature eggs are present in a woman’s ovaries from birth; these eggs are discharged over the course of her lifetime.
+A developed egg leaves the ovary and descends into the fallopian tube upon ovulation.
 For most healthy women, this process occurs once a month, 14 days before their period.
 The egg can survive in the fallopian tube anywhere between 12 to 24 hours.
 If the egg is not fertilised with sperm, it is released and becomes a woman’s period.

 Breast tenderness during ovulation can accompany several other symptoms, including: